beyond symptoms, toward solutions

 We go through your feeding history and current concerns

-I assess oral function, coordination, and feeding patterns
+I assess oral function, coordination, and feeding efficiency

-We identify where feeding may be breaking down
+We identify where things may be breaking down or compensating

 We make practical adjustments where appropriate